Previous Page Next Page

 • Phone number (adults only)

-• Other locating information if there is no address and phone number
+• Other locating information, if there is no address or phone number

-• Obtains enough identifying information to find the existing case or determine whether reporter is a chronic caller.
+• Enough identifying information to find the existing case

-• Obtains any new or different identifying information from the reporter (or client for chronic caller I&Rs).
+• Any new or different identifying information from the reporter

-Obtains the following for the adult of concern; or the oldest child of interest and the caregiver with whom the child resides:
+For the purpose of searching, requests for the oldest child of concern and the caregiver with whom the child resides (or the adult of concern for a school report):

 • First and last name